Making the logo’s background transparent with Inkscape is easy.

 Click on the Background Color (bar is trans/white) to open the dialog.

-In the Background Color Popup window, the sliding bar below the wheel represent the Alpha channel.
-Move the triangle slider all the way to the left or type in the value of 0 in the box to the right of the slider.
-This sets it to transparent.
+In the Background Color Popup window, the sliding bar below the wheel represents the Alpha channel.
+Move the triangle slider (the little arrows at the top and bottom of the slider bar) all the way to the left or type in the value of 0 in the box to the right of the slider.
+This sets it to transparent no matter what color is shown.
 Close the window and close the Document Properties.

 Save the Inkscape file (File >Save).
 To export the logo be sure to keep it in PNG format (File> Export to PNG) to retain the transparent background.